Taking care of your health before getting pregnant is not only good but important for your baby’s health and yours.

 - CAFFEINE – Caffeine can be found in tea, coffee, chocolate, certain medications and some soft drinks.
 You may be asked to reduce your caffeine intake to just 300mg per day; about the amount in two 8-ounce cups of coffee.

 In addition, your doctor may also:

 - Conduct a physical exam – This exam will be performed to assess your breasts, abdomen, lungs, heart, and thyroid.
-It is likely a Pap smear and pelvic exam may be
+It is likely a Pap smear and pelvic exam may be done.

-menstrual cycle will help detect ovulation and determine when you are most
+- Discuss the best way to chart menstrual cycles – Charting your menstrual cycle will help detect ovulation and determine when you are most likely to get pregnant.

-practice that facilitates healthy delivery.
+Preconception assessment is a practice that facilitates healthy delivery.